aggregat4/dendriform/README.md

 * The node contents themselves are modeled as a set of things
 * The parent-child relationships between nodes are managed as a set of parent-child relationship tuples
-* The ordering of the children of a parent is modeled as a set of logoot sequences with one logoot sequence per parent
+* The ordering of the children of a parent is modeled as a set of "logoot" sequences with one logoot sequence per parent

 No data is actively deleted, all "deleted" nodes remain in the set as tombstones.